 In addition, under-funded security teams and programs are also challenged to keep pace with the changing landscape and threat environment.
 More companies are moving toward offsetting people with tools, including security tools and robotic process automation (RPA).
-Our view, as stated in the Protiviti Cloud Adoption Strategy, is that technology executives should leverage cloud solutions to address a number of business and technology objectives including transformation and digitalization initiatives, focusing on core businesses rather than IT infrastructure, and improving agility and speed to market.
+Our view is that technology executives should leverage cloud solutions to address a number of business and technology objectives including transformation and digitalization initiatives, focusing on core businesses rather than IT infrastructure, and improving agility and speed to market.
 On-premise security is not equal to cloud security and requires new tools and methods.

 Cloud Security ≠ On-Premise Security

 In the past, organizations established a perimeter goal: Keep bad things out and protect data on the inside.
 Data resided on enterprise-owned IT services and devices, meaning the enterprise was either in physical or administrative control of the device (e.g. desktop, laptop, tablet, phone, etc.).
 Enterprise IT bought and managed its IT services on premise.
 Remote access may have existed, but it was limited to specific people, which meant employees had to come to an office.
 Security professionals spent a decade building the perfect on-premise security stack — equal parts next-generation firewall, Intruder prevention/detection, end point protection, data loss prevention and a couple more bits and pieces to cover other gaps.
 Throw it in a rack in the data center and wait for the Security Information and Event Management (SIEM) to report something, set it and forget it.
 This doesn’t work with cloud services.